Made with only a handful of ingredients, this recipe for Instant Pot Carnitas results in tender, fall-apart pork that is bursting with flavor!

 - Place the baking sheet under the broiler for 3-5 minutes or until the juice has begun to evaporate and the meat begins to brown.

-- At this point, you can flip the meat, add an additional 1/2 cup cooking liquid and repeat the process on the remaining side, or you can serve as is.
+- At this point, you can flip the meat, add an additional ½ cup cooking liquid, and repeat the process on the remaining side, or you can serve as is.

-More Instant Pot Recipes
+More Instant Pot Pork Recipes

 - Instant Pot Pulled Pork

-- Instant Pot Chicken Marsala
+- Instant Pot Pork Tenderloin

-- Instant Pot Lasagna
+- Instant Pot Pork and Sauerkraut

-Instant Pot Pork Tacos
+Instant Pot Carnitas

-- 1 tablespoon oil optional
+- 1 tablespoon oil

 - 2 teaspoons kosher salt